 you who lead Joseph like a flock;

 come to us and save us!

 Within this context it is worth comparing some of what we have already seen with material that links the Mushite tradition of Israel with non-Israelite elements.
 We have noted Redford's discussion of the Shasu nomads of the Transjordan, Negev and Sinai, with their god Yhw.
-Frank M. Cross, in CMHE, has documented the extensive Mushite ties to other nomads of these regions, especially the loose coalition of tribes known as Midian (which included the Kenites).
+Frank M. Cross, in Canaanite Myth and Hebrew Epic (CMHE), has documented the extensive Mushite ties to other nomads of these regions, especially the loose coalition of tribes known as Midian (which included the Kenites).
 When Moses was forced to flee from Egypt as a young man he took refuge in Midian with a Midianite priest who provided Moses with a wife (who may have been a priestess herself, Exodus 4:24-26).
 Exodus 18, significantly, portrays this Midianite priest--from a people later portrayed as a bitter enemy of Israel--as offering sacrifice to Yahweh!
-Moreover, it is while resident in Midian that God reveals His name, Yahweh, to Moses, specifically noting that Abraham, Isaac and Jacob had worshiped God as El Shadday and did not know God's name to be Yahweh (Exodus 6:3).
+Moreover, it was while Moses was resident in Midian that God revealed His name, Yahweh, to Moses, and the account specifically notes that Abraham, Isaac and Jacob had worshiped God as El Shadday and did not know God's name to be Yahweh (Exodus 6:3).
 But this relationship of Moses with Yahwist tribes in Sinai does not end when he returns to Egypt.
 Numbers 10 states that another Kenite relative, Hobab, was Moses' guide in the Sinai.
-As Dever remarks, "The survival of such traditions in the face of rival traditions of utter hostility to the Midianites is remarkable and suggests that Moses' interconnections with the priestly house of Midian were too old and well established to be suppressed quietly or forgotten."
-(229-32)
+As Dever remarks, "The survival of such traditions in the face of rival traditions of utter hostility to the Midianites is remarkable and suggests that Moses' interconnections with the priestly house of Midian were too old and well established to be suppressed quietly or forgotten (229-32)."